Catholic Schoolhouse Tour 3: Week 24

 - Here are more ideas than you have time for learning and celebrating JP II at Catholic Icing.

 - And here is a lesson plan about JPII.

 - Since this is the last week of Tour III, you could also use this week to review the whole year of history.
 Play some games with your history cards.
 Start with just a few, mix them up and let your students place them in the correct order.
 Keep adding more cards for each round.
 Can they put all 24 weeks worth of cards in the correct order?

 - Print a map of Antarctica and label all the places in this week’s Geography list.

 - This website, Teaching Antarctica has tons of ideas for lesson plans.
-I think the time laps videos of summer and winter in Antarctica is pretty cool.
+I think the time lapse videos of summer and winter in Antarctica is pretty cool.
 Choose an activity appropriate for your level of students.

 - Keep track of your rest and exercise this week in a journal or chart.
 Write down how long you each sleep and each exercise.
-Remember playing outside counts as exercise if you’re scootering, biking, running etc. (I suppose sitting and drawing with chalk is not really exercise).
+Remember playing outside counts as exercise if you’re scootering, biking, running, etc. (I suppose sitting and drawing with chalk is not really exercise).
 Make it more experimental by each predicting who does more of each activity before starting.
 (Like “I predict Mom does the most exercise and baby Lily does the most sleeping”).
 Then see who is correct at the end of the week.

 Did you miss Week 23?
 Check it out here!